Tunnelsats/tunnelsats/FAQ.md

 <br/>

-### How can I verify that my connection is routed over VPN?
+### How can I verify that my VPN connection is online and active?
-On console, run the following wireguard command to see some connection statistics: `sudo wg show`
+On console, run the following wireguard command to see some connection statistics, especially latest handshake: `sudo wg show`

 <br/>